 Teachers: Ms Harrison & Mrs Rozhdestvenskaya

-LSAs: Miss Vick, Miss Jones, Mrs Green, Mrs Pascoe
+LSAs: Miss Vick, Miss Jones and Mrs Green

-Our focus for the half term is going to be on Multiplication and Division.
-By the end of year 3, all children are expected to know their 2, 3, 4, 5 & 10 times tables and division facts, so for this half term our learning will centre around the 3 & 4 times tables together with strategies for solving problems.
+Our focus for the half term is going to be on Angles as well as still practising using addition, subtraction, multiplication and division.
+By the end of Year 3, all children are expected to know their 2, 3, 4, 5, 8 & 10 times tables and division facts.
+We will continue to have a times tables test every week to help the children learn these.

-During this term we will be using the laptops to develop our research skills by using child-friendly websites about rivers and the water cycle.
+During this term we will be using the laptops to develop our research skills by using child-friendly websites about different rivers in the world.
 We will be collecting information to use in our documents which will be saved and edited using our own Year 3 Google Docs folder.

 We will be learning how to use different features of Word Processing applications, such as text alignment, capitalisation, punctuation, etc. to help us edit, improve and publish our own work.

-PE will take place on Tuesday and Thursday (both classes).
+PE will take place on Monday and Thursday (3R) and Tuesday and Thursday (3H).
 Please ensure your child’s PE kit is in school and that all items are clearly labelled.
 PE kits will be taken home at the end of every half term to be washed.
 The PE kit is compulsory, pupils will need: A pair of pumps - preferably slip on ones, a white plain t-shirt, blue, black or white shorts.
 A reminder that PE Kit with the school logo is also available from the school office.

 Homework is sent out each Wednesday to be handed in the following Wednesday.
 Each week a task is set linked to our learning for the forthcoming week.
 Each task will have a different focus and style of activity to keep the children’s learning interesting.
 We ask parents to support us with reading with their child every week and completing spelling and times tables tasks sent out.